 - If there are figures, images, or embedded objects in the document, memoQ displays inline tags for them, too.

 Legacy formatting tags: Some tags appear in the form of purple rectangles: .
 In some document types, these tags appear when there is a paragraph break inside a segment.
 To copy these tags, press F9.

 If some tags are not copied: Some tags are required.
 If a required tag is missing from the target cell, there will be an error.
 Legacy formatting tags are always required.

 Here is what an error looks like:

 If an optional tag is missing: memoQ gives you a warning.
 On the right, it appears as an orange lightning bolt.
 To deal with the warning, double-click the lightning bolt.
 The Warnings for row window opens.

-To edit the source cell in the current row, press F2.
+To edit the source cell in the current row: Click the Edit source button, or press F2.

 Never delete tags: Do not delete tags from the source cell.
 If you do, you may not be able to solve tagging problems later.